 Consider these practical details when planning a tour to Ravensbrück:

-- Allow Sufficient Time: Plan for at least half a day to explore the memorial site.
+Allow Sufficient Time: Al least half a day should be dedicated on the exploration of the memorial site.

 4. Sachsenhausen or Ravensbrück: Which Should You Choose?